Vegan Banana Oatmeal Bars

 - 1/3 cup (30 g) unsweetened coconut flakes

 - 1 tsp vanilla

-- 1 cup almond milk
+- 1 cup (240 mL) almond milk or other plant-based milk of choice

 - Pre-heat oven to 350 degrees.

 - Add the oats, flax, coconut, salt and cinnamon to a bowl and stir to combine.

 - Mash the banana in a bowl using a fork or immersion blender until it forms a thick, chunky paste.